vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     ![The Select target tab with values selected.](media/dms-select-target.png "MongoDB to Azure Database for CosmosDB - Select target")

-    Notice, the **Connection String** will automatically populate with the Key for your Azure Cosomos DB instance.
+    Notice, the **Connection String** will automatically populate with the Key for your Azure Cosmos DB instance.

 7. Modify the **Connection string** by replacing `@undefined:` with `@fabmedical-[SUFFIX].documents.azure.com:` so the DNS name matches the Azure Cosmos DB instance.
 Be sure to replace the `[SUFFIX]`.